-Trump calls Graham 'a very special man'

-Washington (CNN)President Donald Trump on Wednesday mourned famed evangelist Billy Graham, who died at the age of 99.
+US presidents mourn death of Billy Graham

+Washington (CNN)US presidents mourned the loss Wednesday of evangelist Billy Graham, who served as a spiritual counsel and personal confidant to numerous commanders in chief.

+Graham, who had prayed with every US president from Harry Truman to Barack Obama and became known as "America's pastor," died at his home in Montreat, North Carolina, at the age of 99, his spokesman said.

 "The GREAT Billy Graham is dead.
 There was nobody like him!
 He will be missed by Christians and all religions.
-A very special man," the President tweeted.
+A very special man," President Donald Trump tweeted.

+First lady Melania Trump tweeted that Graham "led an impactful life, touching so many people with his spiritual teachings.
+He will be deeply missed."

-Vice President Mike Pence and his wife Karen also sent condolences to Graham's family.
+Vice President Mike Pence and his wife Karen, who are devout Christians, also sent condolences to Graham's family.

 "Karen and I were saddened to learn of the passing of one of the greatest Americans of the 20th century, Reverend Billy Graham.
 We send our deepest condolences to the Graham family," Pence said in a statement.